Jump to section

 Inventory tracking applications are most useful when integrated with digital work instructions, particularly in discrete manufacturing industries.

-Each time an operator uses a part during a manual assembly, or each time a machine uses inventory in a milling or injection molding process, the application automatically deducts the quantity used from inventory count.
+Each time an operator uses a part during a manual assembly, or each time a machine uses inventory in a milling or injection molding process, the application automatically deducts the quantity used from the inventory count.

 This gives you real-time visibility into how inventory is used at every step of production.
 The data you collect can provide a more complete picture of how your processes use materials at each stage.